soldatov-s/go-gpss/Readme.md

 - Generator - Generator transaction
 - Advance - Advance block used for simulation waiting/holding time
 - Queue - Queue of transaction
-- Facility - Any facility with adavnce in it.
+- Facility - Any facility with adavnce in it
-- Bifacility - As facility, but without advance in it and present in two parts.
+- Bifacility - As facility, but without advance in it and present in two parts
+- Split - split transact to multiple parts
+- Aggregare - aggregate multiple parts of transact in transact
 - Hole - Hole in which fall in transactions

 All blocks need to add in Pipeline and than start simulation.
 For generate random